 Heading down the dusty drive towards Rapid Creek Cidery, it doesn’t feel like Iowa.
 It puts one to the mind of Napa Valley or Umbria.

 To start, we had Sichuan peanuts served in a tiny cup.
-These spicy peanuts left a burning edge as they tickled the tongue, and they were a good appetizer for getting the palate buzzing.
+These spicy peanuts left a burning edge as they tickled the tongue.
+They were a good appetizer for getting the palate buzzing.

 There were two toast options that were vegan – butterbean hummus with mint, and avocado toast with chile, radish, and olive oil.

 While I am much more of an avocado fan than a mint fan, I decided to go with the butterbean hummus anyway.
-I make avocado toast with some regularity, and so I wanted to get something that would be a little different from my usual.
+I make vegan avocado toast with some regularity.
+So I wanted to get something that would be a little different from my usual.

 On the side, we had roasted cauliflower with Calabrian chiles.
-It’s usually topped with mornay sauce, which includes dairy, and so it was left off.
+It’s usually topped with mornay sauce, which includes dairy.
+So it was left off.

 The menu changes with the season.
 But if you’re going before that happens, here are some other items that can be prepared vegan: spring lettuce salad, za’atar tofu with burnt eggplant, and potato fries.